 And with so many places with live music around Glastonbury you can pretty much guarantee that there is something for everyone to enjoy.

 Live Music Pubs in Glastonbury

 You will usually find me in one of the pubs in Glastonbury listening to live music.
 I love going along to spot the next big act, and Glastonbury town does attract some great up and coming bands.
 Many of our pubs here have music 7 days a week so always something to listen to.

-- King Arthur.
 So many bands have been through the doors of the King Arthur.
 With music or cabaret on most nights you would be really unlucky to not be able to listen to a band or watch a performance here.
-And if you are lucky you may just spot the next big act in here.
+And if you are lucky you may just spot the next big act here.
 We watched an amazing young band called the Struts in there a few years ago.
 They have since gone on to fame in North America, I discovered that when I went home to Canada one summer and they were playing on the radio.
 Here is a link to future events at the King Arthur pub which is on St. Benedicts Street in Glastonbury.
 Events at King Arthur Pub

-- Riflemans Arms is a bit unpredictable with their music these days but they do get some great musicians in there.
+This is a bit unpredictable with their music these days but they do get some great musicians in there.
 They often host some great Irish Folk nights.

 Restaurants with Music in Glastonbury

 - Hundred Monkeys.
 Not only a fantastic place to go for a meal, they also host some great music sessions in the restaurant.
 Usually on a Thursday but keep a watch on their Facebook page to see what they have planned.

 - Bocabar and Red Brick Building.
 This is one of the largest music venues in Glastonbury and brings in some great performers to the town.
 The Bocabar is also a fabulous restaurant and bar.
 The performances are held in the adjoining Red Brick Building space.